COVID-19 Information & Resources

+COVID-19 Information & Resources

 Curbside Pick-Up and Curbside Tech are available at all branches.

 All SJCPL branches are open regularly scheduled business hours for browsing and indoor computer use.
 Click here for more information about what to expect.

-Seating is not available.
+Limited seating is available.
 Relax outside on the library patio at Centre, German, Francis, Lakeville, and North Liberty.
 Outdoor seating is also available at LaSalle, Western, and Tutt.

 Select library meeting rooms are open for virtual meetings and appointments.
 This service is available at Francis, Centre, and German Branches.
 Find information and guidelines here.

 Check out our calendar of events for virtual programs.
 For virtual storytimes, visit our Facebook page or SJCPL Jr. YouTube channel.